Clare O'Neil: Early life

-Career
+Early career

 O'Neil joined the Australian Labor Party at 16 and soon met Simon Crean, former party leader and her predecessor as the member for the division of Hotham.
 In her maiden speech, she described Crean as one of her "Labor heroes" and "a person in whose footsteps I am honoured to walk".

-In March 2003, O'Neil ran as a candidate for Springvale South Ward in the City of Greater Dandenong and was subsequently elected.
-After one year in the position, she was also elected as mayor, becoming the youngest female mayor of a local government area in Australian history.
+In March 2003, O'Neil ran as a candidate for Springvale South Ward on the City of Greater Dandenong and was subsequently elected.
+After one year in the position, she was also elected by fellow councillors as mayor, becoming the youngest female mayor of a local government area in Australian history.

 In 2007, while studying in the United States, O'Neil worked as an intern on the New York Stock Exchange; and in 2008 returned to Australia to serve briefly as an adviser to the Office of the Commonwealth Treasurer.
 She later worked at management consulting firm McKinsey & Company from 2009 to 2013 as an engagement manager.

-Politics
+Political career

 O'Neil was endorsed as a late replacement candidate for the Australian Labor Party in Hotham at the 2013 Australian federal election, following the disendorsement of her friend Geoff Lake.
 She retained the seat for Labor and was quickly flagged by political commentator Peter van Onselen as a future front bencher.

 O'Neil is a member of the Labor Right faction.
 From 2013 to 2016, she served on the House of Representatives standing committees on Agriculture and Industry and Tax and Revenue.
 Following the 2016 election, O'Neil was appointed to the shadow ministry under opposition leader Bill Shorten, becoming Shadow Minister for Justice.
 She was additionally made Shadow Minister for Financial Services in June 2018.
 After Labor lost the 2019 election, O'Neil considered standing for the deputy leadership of the party, but subsequently announced that she did not have enough support from her colleagues and would not contest the position.
 ABC News reported that she was persuaded to drop out in order to make way for fellow Victorian Right MP Richard Marles.

-In 2022, O’Neil was appointed as Minister for Home Affairs and Cyber Security, being the first Cabinet Minister responsible for Cyber Security.
+In 2022, O'Neil was appointed as Minister for Home Affairs and Cyber Security, being the first Cabinet Minister responsible for Cyber Security.

+In 2024, O'Neil was removed from her role as Minister for Home Affairs and Cyber Security, and was moved to the portfolio of Minister for Housing and Homelessness.

+Following the 2025 Australian federal election in which the Labor government was re-elected, O'Neil retained the portfolios of Housing and Homelessness, and was appointed Minister for Cities in the second Albanese ministry.